What are algorithms and positive interventions?

-At the 2022 Leaders’ Summit, a group of Call Supporters announced a new Initiative on Algorithmic Outcomes.
-In the first project under this initiative, New Zealand, the USA, Twitter, Microsoft and the charitable organisation OpenMined are developing and testing privacy technologies to help enable independent research on these important questions.
-See more information about the initiative.
+At the 2022 Leaders’ Summit, a group of Call Supporters announced the Christchurch Call Initiative on Algorithmic Outcomes (CCIAO).
+In the first project under this initiative, New Zealand, the USA, Twitter, Microsoft and the charitable organisation OpenMined are developing and testing privacy technologies that will help overcome significant barriers and enable independent research on potential pathways to radicalisation.
+See more information about the initiative(external link).

 After one year, the CCIAO reported important progress towards building a privacy-enhancing system for sharing insights about algorithmic outcomes.
 The system has been built and tested, demonstrating it can safely and securely answer questions from accredited third-party researchers using information securely held by social media platforms.

 At the 2023 Leaders’ Summit, it was announced France, Dailymotion, and Georgetown University’s Center for Security and Emerging Technology have joined the CCIAO, pledging additional funding of US$1.3m.
 Leaders endorsed further development of the CCIAO.

 Leaders also welcomed the work of the EU Internet Forum including its 2023 Study on the role and effects of the use of algorithmic amplification to spread terrorist, violent extremist and borderline content(external link), which provides an important snapshot of the different impacts of recommendation systems and user interactions and encouraged further efforts to address these risks.